Autocratic Mysteries: Hammersmith (nineteen)

 “The young woman.”

-His gravity was condemning (sufficient to hold Jane somewhat at fault, for this being a young woman).
+His gravity was condemning (sufficient to hold Jane somewhat at fault, for this being young, and female).

 “The times”—Mossbunker’s voice rose—“demand of us that which any loyal-spirited citizen, but most particularly, those sons and daughters of Columbia, so molded by the hand of nature, that it is their bent of will, from the earliest twanging of patriotic heartstrings…it is their great satisfaction, to uphold those humble and faithful principles…tenets…no, I will say commandments—which the Puritan fathers carried to these shores, before…”